WardLT/applied-ai-for-materials/molecular-property-prediction/chemoinformatics/assignment/homework.md

 2. Now we look at two models specifically in the previous question, the LASSO without PCA and RandomForest trained on $10^4$ data points.
 Rank the top features for LASSO (using coefficients) and random forest (using the assigned feature scores) (Hint: [np.argsort](https://numpy.org/doc/stable/reference/generated/numpy.argsort.html)).

     1. Compare the top 10 features with lasso and random forest (Hint: [Python set logic](https://www.w3schools.com/python/python_sets_join.asp)).
 Are any the same?
 Why is this expected?
-    1. Assess the correlation between top 10 features for LASSO, and then (separately) between top 10 features from random forest.
+    1. Assess the correlation between top 10 features for LASSO (e.g., the correlation between features i and j), and then (separately) between top 10 features from random forest.
 What does this imply about how to interpret the most important features?
     1. Re-fit the model another time for one of the models, on a newly sampled set of $10^3$ data points.
 Do the results change between runs with different random seeds?

    Describe what these results mean for interpreting the features of machine learning models.